MGM's suit is not an attack on the victims of the Las Vegas shooting

 That’s because MGM filed for something called "declaratory judgment".
 The Declaratory Judgment Act permits a federal court to "declare the rights and other legal relations" of parties to "a case of actual controversy."
 A declaratory judgment can be "brought by any interested party" involving an actual controversy.
 It is appropriate where parties — like the victims — could presently sue, but just haven’t done so yet.

-Here, MGM is asking a federal court to preemptively determine whether a particular federal law prohibits a lawsuit by the victims against MGM, instead forcing them to sue only the vendor that provided security, Contemporary Services Corporation (CSC).
+Here, MGM is asking a federal court to pre-emptively determine whether a particular federal law prohibits a lawsuit by the victims against MGM, instead forcing them to sue only the vendor that provided security, Contemporary Services Corporation.
 The law is called the SAFETY Act.

 Las Vegas body cam video shows officers in shooter's hotel roomMay.03.201801:29